ingjuanocampo/CompositeDelegateAdapter/README.md

 #### Terminology

 1. CompositeDelegateAdapter: Is the Adapter you will set to your recyclerview.
-It receives in the constructos the size of the viewholders your adapter will support as an interger.
+It receives in the constructos the size of the viewholders your adapter will support as an integer.
 ```kotlin
         val adapter = CompositeDelegateAdapter(10)
 ```